odingol/personal-text-editor/README.md

  ## Usage
  <br>

 This app is designed to aid users into using a text editor that runs in the broswer both online or offline.
 It is a single-page application used to meet this week's PWA criteria.

+Here is the link to the deployed site using [Heroku](https://personaltexteditor.herokuapp.com/)

 <br>Here is an example of the use of the application: